eqNj/eqN-PD2-Filter/README.md

 Non-magic elite items are sometimes hidden, unless specifically useful for runewords or if they have +3 to a valuable skill.

-Normal and exceptional magic class items are hidden unless specifically great for crafting.
+Normal and exceptional magic class items are hidden unless specifically great for crafting and/or the class you are playing.

 Normal and exceptional rare items are hidden, with exceptions for: Gloves, Boots, Belts, Ethereal Weapons, Bows, Grim Shields, Mage Plates, Circlets, and all class items.